Local evidence for collective spin excitations in the distorted kagome antiferromagnet Pr$_3$BWO$_9$

 To further explore the spin dynamics in Pr$_3$BWO$_9$, we have measured both nuclear spin-lattice and spin-spin relaxation rates ($1/^{11}T_1$ and $1/^{11}T_2$), and show their temperature dependence under different magnetic fields in Fig.\ref{relax3}.
 Both measurements are made at the central peak.
-The $1/^{11}T_1$ is obtained by fitting the nuclear magnetization to the function, $M(t)/M(\infty)= 1-0.4\exp(-t/T_1)-0.6\exp(-6t/T_1)$.
+The $1/^{11}T_1$ is obtained by fitting the nuclear magnetization to the function, $M(t)/M(\infty)= 1-0.1\exp(-t/T_1)-0.9\exp(-6t/T_1)$, the standard recovery function for the central transition of nuclei with $I=3/2$ locating at non-zero local electric field gradient(EFG)\cite{Narath_PR_162_320}.
 An additional stretching factor $\beta$ is needed for temperatures below $T\sim40$ K for the observable distribution of the relaxation.
 For $1/^{11}T_2$, the echo intensity decay can be well reproduced by the function, $M(2\tau)=M(0)\exp(-2\tau/T_2)$ ($\tau$ is the time interval between $\pi/2$ and $\pi$ pulse), for the studied temperature range.
 This demonstrates the transverse dephasing is mainly contributed by the spin fluctuations via Redfield mechanism\cite{Redfield_PR_98_1787} instead of indirect and dipole coupling between nuclei, which will result in a gaussian component\cite{Takigawa_PRB_57_1124}.
 For the high temperature region of $T>20$ K, the NMR relaxation rates $1/^{11}T_1$ and $1/^{11}T_2$ share a very similar temperature dependence, first increase mildly, then tend to level off and finally bend over with the sample cooling down.
 A wide hump peaked at $T\sim30$ K is observed in both relaxation rates.

 The high temperature hump is contributed by the crystal electric field (CEF)-related excitations.
 The magnetic behavior of rare-earth ions strongly depends on the local CEF where they occupy.
 The $(2J+1)$-fold degenerated states of $4f$-electrons are lifted by a certain CEF.
 For the non-Kramers ion Pr$^{3+}$with $J=4$, the crystal field interactions lead to nine singlet states with possible accidental- or near-degeneracies\cite{Scheie_PRB_98_134401}.
 The mild increasing $1/^{11}T_1$ and $1/^{11}T_2$ at high temperatures directly connect with the slowing down of spin fluctuations of electrons occupying thermally activated CEF levels\cite{Lumata_PRB_81_224416,Zeng_PRB_102_045149}.
 The wide hump results from the reduced thermal population at low temperatures, consistent with the slope change observed in $dc$-susceptibility\cite{Ashtar_IC_59_5368}.